 It would be a delusion to assume that the dispute between Egypt and Ethiopia, over the building and filling of the Grand Ethiopian Renaissance Dam (GERD), has not, yet, escalated into a state of war.
 Egypt and Ethiopia have already been engaged in war-level conflicts, since Ethiopia announced its intention to build the dam on the upstream of the Blue Nile, in 2009.
 Although, it is not a traditional war, in the form of deploying tanks and fighter jets against each other; it may get to the point soon.
 Should a military conflict between Egypt and Ethiopia erupts, it will not only affect the security of Africa but also the security of the Middle East and the stability of Europe.

-In March, Egypt signed a military cooperation agreement with Sudan that allows the two countries to join forces in face of regional threats.
-On the same month, Egypt and Sudan conducted a number of joint military exercises at Merwoe military base, in southern Sudan, close to Ethiopia’s GERD.
-Meanwhile, the Egyptian Minister of Defense and Army’s Joint Chief of Staff supervised military exercises in Egypt’s southern strategic zone.
+In March, Egypt signed a military cooperation agreement with Sudan that allows the two countries to join forces in the face of regional threats.
+In the same month, Egypt and Sudan conducted several joint military exercises at Merwoe military base, in southern Sudan, close to Ethiopia’s GERD.
+Meanwhile, the Egyptian Minister of Defense and the Army’s Joint Chief of Staff supervised military exercises in Egypt’s southern strategic zone.
 In early April, Egypt signed a military agreement with Uganda, wherein the White Nile springs, to exchange intelligence information on sensitive regional issues.
-In a recent meeting with the Egyptian Parliament’s Committee on African Affairs, the Egyptian Minister of Foreign Affairs said, last week, that Egypt will soon be in contact with Eritrea for convening similar agreements.
+In a recent meeting with the Egyptian Parliament’s Committee on African Affairs, the Egyptian Minister of Foreign Affairs said, last week, that Egypt will soon be in contact with Eritrea to convene similar agreements.

-The international community is committing a huge mistake by believing that the dispute between Egypt and Ethiopia over the GERD is a regional rivalry that may not affect the western world.
-The recent escalation of the diplomatic conflict between Egypt and Ethiopia may reach a point that threatens the security and stability of Africa, and consequently echo some damaging effects into Europe.
-Egypt’s national security and stability is essential for the security and stability of the Middle East, Africa, and the Mediterranean.
-In that sense, the international community has a responsibility to pro-actively intervene to prevent Ethiopia from continuing with filling the dam, before signing a binding agreement that guarantees the rights of downstream countries, Egypt and Sudan, in the water resources of the Nile River.
+The international community is committing a huge mistake by believing that the dispute between Egypt and Ethiopia over the GERD is a regional rivalry that may not affect the Western world.
+The recent escalation of the diplomatic conflict between Egypt and Ethiopia may reach a point that threatens the security and stability of Africa and consequently echoes some damaging effects on Europe.
+Egypt’s national security and stability are essential for the security and stability of the Middle East, Africa, and the Mediterranean.
+In that sense, the international community has a responsibility to proactively intervene to prevent Ethiopia from continuing to fill the dam, before signing a binding agreement that guarantees the rights of downstream countries, Egypt and Sudan, in the water resources of the Nile River.

 Also, read on Defense Arabia